wirbel-at-vdr-portal/Python-USB-Microscope/README.md

 I'm using Python-3.12.0 with OpenCV on Windows.
 It **should** work with other similar cameras and Linux as well.
 This program, and associated information is Open Source (see Licence).

+# Screenshot
+The Image below is Screenshot, taken with **CTRL+s** from the current video stream.
+It shows three 0603 resistors.
+As a reference, each resistor is 1.60mm x 0.80 mm.

+If you don't want the menu in the screenshot, turn it off before using key **m**.

 ![Screenshot](doc/Screenshot.png)

 ## Features